eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

     bool delete_<entity>(uint32_t client_key, uint16_t <entity>_id, OpResult& op_result);

-Deletes a certain entity from a `ProxyClient`.
+This function deletes a certain entity from a ``ProxyClient``.
 Its associated entities will also be deleted, if applicable.

 There exist as many method signatures of this type in the agent's API as available entities.
 See the :ref:`existing_entities_and_associated_entities` table for further information.